 There were also other negative costs of the transition to the Euro.
 The first one is the cost of price transformation (people must pay higher attention, allocate more resources in their decision-making).
 The second one was the physical (nominal) form of the currency.
-There are eight coins in the Euro (1c, 2c, 5c, 10c, 20c, $\in 1, \in 2$) and seven notes ($\in 5, \in 10, \epsilon 20, \epsilon 50$, $\epsilon 100, \epsilon 200, \epsilon 500$).
+There are eight coins in the Euro (1c, 2c, 5c, 10c, 20c, $\in 1$ , $\in 2$ ) and seven notes ( $\in 5$ , $\in 10$ , $\in 20$ , $\in 50$ , $\in 100$ , $\in 200$ , $\in 500$ ).
 People had to get used to almost no value of nominally "smallest" coins for which they would find no good use in the daily financial transaction and high value of bank notes.
-As most of the countries' nominal exchange rates were expressed in rates to which there existed national bank notes (40 Belgian francs to 1 Euro), subjective decrease of the value of money due to the transition of a bank note form to a coin form was significant (Ranyard, 2007).
-It is interesting to note that the longest negative effect of denomination of Euro was present in Ireland, which had the best exchange terms of all above-listed countries (in 2006 there was even a petition of Italian Members of the European Parliament demanding introduction of $\epsilon 1$ and $\epsilon 2$ bank notes).
+As most of the countries' nominal exchange rates were expressed in rates to which there existed national bank notes (40 Belgian francs to 1 Euro), subjective decrease of the value of money due to the transition of a bank note form to a coin form was significant

+(Ranyard, 2007).
+It is interesting to note that the longest negative effect of denomination of Euro was present in Ireland, which had the best exchange terms of all above-listed countries (in 2006 there was even a petition of Italian Members of the European Parliament demanding introduction of $\notin 1$ and $\notin 2$ bank notes).